Trusted WordPress tutorials, when you need them most.

 Tip 3: Redirect Users After Comment Submission in WordPress

-Did you know that you can redirect users to different pages if you have first-time commenters on your WordPress site?
+Did you know that you can redirect users to a specific page immediately after they leave a comment on your WordPress site?

 Redirecting users after comment submission can also help boost pageviews and conversions.
 You can redirect commenters to your top blog posts, show a special offer or coupon page, or display a lead magnet page to get more conversions.